Economics of inhumanity: How the transatlantic slave trade shaped three continents

 Seeing a new opportunity for making money, businessmen in European countries like Portugal, Spain, and Britain, became slave traders (also known simply as 'slavers').

-Slave traders were wealthy people who bought sailing ships that were used solely for trading purposes.
 These ships had large storage areas that would be filled either with tradable goods, or human slaves.

-The earliest European slave traders simply arrived unannounced on the cost of Africa and sent out soldiers to physically capture any nearby Africans they could find and imprison them on the ships waiting off the coast.
+The earliest European slave traders simply arrived unannounced on the coast of Africa and sent out soldiers to physically capture any nearby Africans they could find and imprison them on the ships waiting off the coast.

 However, the African people quickly realised what was happening and learnt to avoid the ships.

 Therefore, the slave traders had to develop new tactics.
-This meant sometimes tricking victims onto their ships by pretending offering to trade with them.
+This meant sometimes tricking victims onto their ships by pretending to trade with them.

 Once more, when people realised that those people who stepped onto the ships never came back, the local people avoided them.